gbowne1/ClassicOS/CONTRIBUTING.md

 Please follow the coding standards and style guide of the project.
 If there are no established standards, maintain consistency with the existing codebase.

+A few notes about this project's coding standards.

+We use the C11 and/or C17 standard in this project.

+Use whatever editor or IDE you prefer.
+We have toolchain recommendations including versions in the main README.md file.

 ### Commit Messages

 Write clear, concise, and meaningful commit messages.
 A good commit message should:

-- Begin with a verb in the imperative mood (e.g., "Add," "Fix," "Update").
+- Begin with a verb in the imperative mood (e.g., "Add", "Fix" "Update", etc. ).
 - Be concise and focused on a single change.
+- Keep your changes limited to the issue.
 - Reference related issues or pull requests, if applicable.
+- Do not be afraid to post any issues you encounter

 Example: "Fix #123: Add validation for user email input"